 Automated acoustic recorders can be scheduled to sample frequently and run for extended periods of time – providing permanent records of vocal animals.
 These recordings can be used to track the presence of rare species, catch the first arrival at a site, and measure occupancies across many sites.
 And since recorders can be run at the same time, you can track unique activities concurrently.

-Join our mailing list to get notified about upcoming training opportunities, important technical service bulletins, webinars, our quarterly grant program, and product updates.
+Join our mailing list to get notified about upcoming training opportunities, live webinars, quarterly grant offerings, product releases, and more.

 Thank you for signing up to our mailing list.